gatsbyjs/gatsby/packages/gatsby-dev-cli/README.md

 # gatsby-dev-cli

 A command-line tool for local Gatsby development.
-When doing development work on Gatsby core, this tool allows you to easily copy the changes to the various Gatsby packages to Gatsby sites that you're testing your changes on.
+When doing development work on Gatsby core, this tool allows you to copy the changes to the various Gatsby packages to Gatsby sites that you're testing your changes on.

 ## Install